Blue2359/Snowball-Catcher/README.md

 # Snowball Catcher
-A game where you collect snowballs, over and over again.
-(HaxeJam Winter Jam 2023: Again & Again) game made by [Blue2359](https://blue2359.itch.io/), AKA me :p
+A game where you collect snowballs, over and over again. game made by [Blue2359](https://blue2359.itch.io/), AKA me :p for the HaxeJam (Winter Jam 2023: Again & Again).
+Play the game here on your web browser: https://blue2359.itch.io/snow-ball-catcher

 # Images from the game
 ![Alt text](/screenshots/Screenshot_1_SMALL.png)